srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 In order to *initialize* a layer, we first need to know where each layer starts.
-Remember, since each layer has a different size, we cannot use a simple array reference such as `network.layer[1]` to locate a layer.
+Remember, since each layer has a different size, I cannot use a simple array reference such as `network.layer[1]` to locate a layer.
 Instead, I point a *single byte pointer* to the start of the network's layers *nn->layers* and move it forward by exactly the size of each layer.

 Then, I define for each layer some basics such as its `id`, its `weightPtr`, etc., and add a reference to its original `LayerDefinition`.
-This will become handy because througout the code we will need to access a layer's definition quite often (remember? things like layer type, number of nodes, activation function, etc.).
+This will become handy because througout the code we will need to access a layer's definition quite often.

 Now, we've setup the *head* of the layer.
 What's missing is the structure underneath, i.e. the columns inside this layer.